Welcome to Marvin

 Biological memory isn't just stored; it is consolidated while we sleep.

 Marvin utilizes a Dockerized architecture with a NATS message broker and a background Brain Worker.
 We chose NATS because it is exceptionally lightweight, simple to deploy, and highly extensible.
-While your agent rapidly logs noisy, raw "Episodic" events, the Brain Worker asynchronously uses local NLP (langextract) to map entities, and a local LLM (qwen3.5:9b) to distill those noisy logs into permanent "Semantic" facts and "Procedural" rules overnight without blocking your workflow.
+While your agent rapidly logs noisy, raw "Episodic" events, the Brain Worker asynchronously uses local NLP (langextract) to map entities, and a local LLM (default qwen3.6:35b-a3b-q4_K_M via Ollama) to consolidate memory in two phases: entity-scoped Semantic facts extracted from episodes, then cross-fact Reflective insights synthesized per aspect — overnight, without blocking your workflow.

 Features